 Because all our outings (except the specialty advanced skill group classes) are private outings just for you and your personal party our climbing outings are organized to encourage bonding and camaraderie.
 Yet, our private outings are priced competitively with many non-private group activities in the area.

 Any trip to Montana should include a chance to get out and experience the environment first-hand.
 Rock climbing will provide that opportunity.
 We operate most days from April 16th to October 15th and most of our climbs are within a 5-minute walk of the parking areas.

 Rock Climb Montana has been in business for 10 years and has maintained a perfect safety record and a 5-star rating.
 In fact, we are the area’s number 1 rated outdoor activity for the last 7 years in a row!
-(TripAdvisor.com) Choose from half-day (3-hour) or full-day trips (7-hours including a provided sack-lunch break).
+(TripAdvisor.com) Choose from half-day (3-hour) or all-day trips (7-hours including a provided sack-lunch break).
 Select one of three locations: Kila, Stryker, or Koocanusa.
 Kila is great on cooler spring or fall days as it is in direct sunlight; though, it is not available in July and August because it gets too hot.
 Stryker is the go-to place in the summer months.
 It is in Stillwater Canyon which was cut by a lovely cool mountain stream and is shaded by the Kootenai National Forest.
 Even on hot summer days, it is quite comfortable to climb there.
 Stryker is an available option from May through September.
 For something different try Koocanusa, also known by the locals as Stone Hill.
 Many of the climbs there overlook gorgeous Koocanusa Lake.
-The drive to this location is a bit further, so only full-day trips go there.
+The drive to this location is a bit further, so only all-day trips go there.
 No matter what location you select, you will find a large variety of climbs that offer the appropriate amount of challenge that you are seeking.
 Reservations are required, so sign up today.
 You will be very glad you did!